jackson-wells/BWN/README.md

-# Biological Sequence Search using the Burrows-Wheeler Transform
+# Bio-Sequence Search using the Burrows-Wheeler Transform

 ## Current Version:
  - Index and search protein or nucleotide sequences